 BES/Hei Kete Raukura Overview

-This Overview (1 page - two A3 sides for landscape print) has been developed in response to requests from teachers.
+page overview(two A3 sides landscape print) has been developed in response to requests from teachers.

 High Impact Research and Development BES Spotlight:

 Making a bigger difference for our children.
 Research and development for educationally powerful connections

 This is an interview between Michael Deaker and Dr Mere Berryman, Senior Research Fellow, Te Kotahitanga Research Unit, Waikato University (To play this interview please refer to the 'BES Related Pages inset box, top right).
 The interview focuses on key aspects of the development, implementation and evaluation of key tools in the Poutama Pounamu programme.
 These tools include: